 The Engineering Council seeks to ensure that, in the interest of public health and safety and the promotion of a healthy and sustainable environment for all citizens of the country, unrealistically low or high fees for professional engineering services are avoided while maintaining free and open competition among professionals with similar skills and competence.
-In this way the Council seeks to:
+In this way the Council seeks to;

 - 1. Avoid unnecessary public and project risks resulting from the cutting of corners in analysis and design effort in infrastructure development in order to meet pressures to reduce costs. - 2.
-Ensure high levels of infrastructure effectiveness by promoting the appropriate professional input in its planning, design, construction, operation and maintenance, the cost of which makes up only around 2% of the total lifecycle cost of infrastructure.
-Illadvised savings on consulting engineering services and resulting wasteful expenditure due to higher ultimate project costs are not in the public interest. - 3.
-Promote the realistic attractiveness of the engineering profession to new entrants and the sustained availability of engineering skills that are required to support the socio-economic development of South Africa. - 4.
-Ensure that infrastructure development, that is sorely needed to meet the developmental objectives of South Africa, is not delayed or shelved because of unrealistically high capital costs. - 5.
-Avoid inadequate engineering in the design of infrastructure projects, resulting in high development, maintenance and operating costs as well as high exposure of the public to unnecessary health and safety and environmental risks.
+Ensure high levels of infrastructure effectiveness by promoting the appropriate professional input in its planning, design, construction, operation and maintenance, the cost of which makes up only a very small amount of the total lifecycle cost of infrastructure.
+Ill-advised savings on consulting engineering services and resulting wasteful expenditure due to higher ultimate project costs are not in the public interest. - Promote the realistic attractiveness of the engineering profession to new entrants and the sustained availability of engineering skills that are required to support the socio-economic development of South Africa. - 4.
+Ensure that infrastructure development, that is critically needed to meet the developmental objectives of South Africa, is not delayed or shelved because of unrealistically high capital costs due to poor quality professional engineering services. - 5.
+Avoid inadequate engineering in the design of infrastructure projects, which often results in high development, maintenance and operating costs as well as high exposure of the public to unnecessary health and safety and environmental risks.